RicaBenhossi/PythonGuanabara/Exercises/World03/aula23-Error_Handling/ex115-SystemNamesAges/ex115-Scope.md

   - [ ] Shouldn't have numbers.
 It's a name. : Warn about this error
 - [ ] Ask User to input the age (integer)
 - Age Validations
-  - [ ] Type must be an integer: Warn about this error
+  - [x] Type must be an integer: Warn about this error
-  - [ ] Must be positive: : Warn about this error
+  - [X] Must be positive: : Warn about thideas error
 - [ ] Save it in database file
 - [ ] Print a message if the insertion was successfully
 - [ ] Clean up screen and shows up MENU